Onibex Kafka Connector APP - Snowflake Native APP

 Automatically retrieves the available Kafka clusters from the selected environment, validates user permissions, and verifies connectivity between Snowflake and Confluent Cloud through the Onibex connector.

-Integrates with the Confluent Schema Registry when required, enabling schema-based data management for compatible connectors and ensuring smooth data serialization workflows.
+Integrates with the Confluent Schema Registry when required, enabling schema-based data management for compatible connectors and ensuring reliable data serialization workflows.

 Once the setup is completed, all configuration details are securely stored within Snowflake, allowing users to access and manage their connectors in future sessions without repeating the setup process.